For Campus-Based Professionals

 REGISTRATION

-The cost to attend is $675 per participant, which includes program attendance, guided work assignments between sessions, coaching sessions with faculty, all program materials, and supplemental resources before and after the program.
-Note, attendance is capped at 18 participants to provide a personalized atmosphere.
+The cost to attend is $675 per participant, which includes program attendance, guided work assignments between sessions, all program materials, and supplemental resources before and after the program.
+Note, attendance is capped at 24 participants to provide a personalized atmosphere.

 Before you register, make sure you are prepared to: